alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

 EXPOSURE
 -----

       By default, UDS applies auto exposure settings.
 Auto exposure is what allows the brightness of the image to adapt to the light level of the scene automatically.
-Some features in unreal occasionally refer to auto exposure as "eye adaptation".
+Some features in Unreal Engine occasionally refer to auto exposure as "eye adaptation".

       These auto exposure settings can be adjusted, or disabled, from the Exposure category.

-      When Apply Exposure Settings is enabled, UDS will enable its post process component for exposure settings, and control these specific settings for exposure:
+      When Apply Exposure Settings is enabled, UDS will control these specific settings for exposure:

       - Exposure Componsation Curve, which pushes image brightness higher or lower based on the general level of light in the image.